ymuichiro/quick_learning_symbol_en/05_mosaic.md

-# 5.Mosaics
+# 5. Mosaics

 This chapter describes the Mosaic settings and how they are generated.
 In Symbol, a token is called as a Mosaic.

 > According to Wikipedia, Tokens are 'objects of various shapes made of clay with a diameter of around 1 cm, excavated from Mesopotamian strata from around 8000 BC to 3000 BC'.
 On the other hand, mosaic,  is "a technique of decorative art in which small pieces are assembled and embedded to form a picture (image) or pattern.
-Stone, ceramics (mosaic tiles), coloured and colourless glass, shells and wood are used to decorate the floors and walls of buildings or crafts." it is said.
+Stone, ceramics (mosaic tiles), coloured and colourless glass, shells and wood are used to decorate the floors and walls of buildings or crafts.".
-In Symbol, the mosaic can be thought of as the various components that represent aspects of the ecosystem created by the Symbol blockchain.
+In Symbol, mosaics can be thought of as the various components that represent aspects of the ecosystem created by the Symbol blockchain.

 ## 5.1 Mosaic generation